AITIS-s-r-o/whales-exchange-web-app/README.md

     - Client pays.
     - Block 1-69 are mined -> client sees transaction is confirmed, but no payment arrives for the invoice.
     - Block 70 is mined -> client can get refund now.
-    - Client enters on-chain addres for refund and submits.
+    - Client enters on-chain address for refund and submits.
     - Refund transaction is broadcasted.
 Client sees it in their wallet.
   - No route
     - Client enters BOLT11 invoice.